 He counsels that a good crew is fundamental in making charter work.
 Finding the right people is also something Oyster undertakes through its introduction and vetting service.
 “It’s all about having the right crew,” he says.
 “You are in a confined space and the crew have to strike the right balance as people have different expectations.
 They could want fine dining or hands-on sailing, or a party, or family time with swimming, snorkelling and paddleboarding.”

 If you want to know whether owning and chartering a yacht is for you, there is no better way than chartering someone else’s yacht first to experience how it works.
-It enables people who are not expert sailors to learn from professional crew.
-Guests don’t need any sailing knowledge at all, or they can be super energetic, do lots of miles and get hands on.
+It enables people who are not expert sailors to learn from a professional crew.
+Guests don’t need any sailing knowledge at all, or they can be super energetic, do lots of miles and get hands-on.

 Better yet, why not quiz the crew mercilessly about what should and should not be added.
 The skipper of our third charter must have been climbing the wall with my incessant questioning as we sailed the Croatia coast."